PE-Susheel-Bhatt/TerraformScripts/AKS Deployment/README.md

 ### **Usage :**

+1. We are using Azure BLOB as backend configuration, so you need to ensure the storage account and container mentioned in the backend configuration exists.
+2. Since we are using data block to fetch key vault secrets, where we store all our sensitive information.
+The key vault and the secrets should already exist.

 To run this example, simply follow to steps below:

-1. Navigate to terraform-resources folder, if the terminal is opened in *Linux Virtual Machine Deployment* directory, use :
+1. Navigate to terraform-resources folder, if the terminal is opened in *AKS Deployment* directory, use :

 ```
   cd terraform-resources